10 Best Dumbbell Bicep Exercises For Home Workout

 2. Dumbbell Reverse Curl

-Dumbbell reverse curl is a variation of the dumbbell bicep curl where the motion is the same, but the change in grip allows for specific arm muscles to be targeted.
+The dumbbell reverse curl is a variation of the dumbbell bicep curl.
+The motion is the same, but the change in grip allows specific arm muscles to be targeted.

-It is performed by contracting the biceps with your palms facing down using dumbbells.
+It is performed by using dumbbells to contract the biceps with your palms facing down.

 The reverse bicep curl is great for building both your bicep and brachialis (upper arms), and also stimulates your brachioradialis (lower arm) muscle.